DimFlux: Force-Directed Additive Line Diagrams: Limitations

 What constitutes ``the best'' diagram may also depend on the interpretation objective.
 As an example (see Figure~\ref{fig:jektivitaeten}), we show a lattice that reflects the result of a conceptual exploration.
 The study examined how the properties “injective” and “surjective” can be distributed across mappings $f$, $g$ and their compositions $f\circ g$ and $g\circ f$.

 These two examples demonstrate that while DimFlux can often produce well-structured and readable line diagrams, it cannot always handle the inherent complexity of larger lattices or the need for specialized visualizations, such as nested line diagrams.
-So, finding ``the best'' diagram is not just about how well an algorithm works; it is also about finding a way to handle raw data and choose a representation that really fits the analytical goal.
+Furthermore, there is no single standard for ``the best'' line diagram; although universal quality metrics for graph drawing exist~\cite{Mooney2025}, they are not generally applicable for lattice drawings.